AlfioEmanueleFresta/xdg-credentials-portal/README.md

 This library supports multiple transports (see [Transports](#Transports) for a list) via a pluggable interface, making it easy to add additional backends.

-## The Linux Credentials Project
+## Credentials for Linux Project

-This project is now part of [The Linux Credentials Project](linux-credentials), and was previously known as **xdg-credentials-portal**.
+This project is now part of the [Credentials for Linux](linux-credentials) project, and was previously known as **xdg-credentials-portal**.

-[The Linux Credentials Project](linux-credentials) aims to offer FIDO2 platform functionality (FIDO U2F, and WebAuthn) on Linux, over a [D-Bus Portal interface][xdg-portal].
+The [Credentials for Linux](linux-credentials) project aims to offer FIDO2 platform functionality (FIDO U2F, and WebAuthn) on Linux, over a [D-Bus Portal interface][xdg-portal].

 _Looking for the D-Bus API proposal?_ Check out [platform-api][linux-credentials].